Overview

 How are Autoimmune Diseases Treated?

 Autoimmune disorders, in general, cannot be cured.
-Still, the condition can be controlled overactive immune response and bring down inflammation or at least reduce pain and inflammation autoimmune in many cases.
+Still, the condition can be controlled through an overactive immune response, which can help bring down inflammation or at least reduce pain and inflammation in autoimmune cases.
 Historically, treatments include

 Anti-inflammatory drugs